fnproject/docs/fdks/fdk-java/README.md

 See the [Data Binding](DataBinding.md) tutorial for other out-of-the-box options and the [Extending Data Binding](ExtendingDataBinding.md) tutorial for how to define and use your own bindings.

+#### Handling HTTP Requests

+Want to access HTTP details such as request or response headers or the HTTP status?
+Check out [Accessing HTTP Information from Functions](docs/HTTPGatewayFunctions.md).

 ### Asynchronous workflows